alejandrocostao/mcp-run-cmd/README.md

+!!!In the latest update of LM Studio 0.3.25 this no longer works fully.!!!
 # MCP RunCmd (Template)

 A ready-to-publish **MCP (Model Context Protocol)** server for **LM Studio** to run shell commands and Python code.